mjd-tech/Linux-notes/networking/ssh/remote_commands.md

 ssh user@remotehost 'bash -s' -- < localscript arg1 arg2 --argwithdash(es)
 ```

-The double dash after `bash -s` tells bash there are no more arguments -
+The double dash after `bash -s` means there are no more arguments to the remote bash.
-to bash!

-## sudo in heredoc
+## sudo in ssh heredoc

 For example, this works:
 ```bash